 Alternatively, you can make your own way to the studio.
 Before you do that, you have to buy tickets in advance as tickets are not available on site.
 Also be aware that the tour times can book up well in advance, so advance booking is essential.

 If you are driving yourself or taking public transport, you’ll need to book your ticket directly on the official Warner Bros Studio Tour London website.
 Then if you are driving, it is free to park at the studio as long as you already have your booking confirmation.

-If you are taking public transport to the Warner Bros Studio Tour, the cheapest way is to get to Euston station in London and then take the train to Watford Junction.
-From Watford Junction there’s a regular shuttle bus to the studio which takes around fifteen minutes, and at time of writing, costs £2.50 return.
+If you are taking public transport to the Warner Bros Studio Tour, the easiest (and cheapest) way is to get to Euston station in London and then take the train to Watford Junction.
+From Watford Junction train station there’s a regular shuttle bus to the studio which takes around fifteen minutes, and at time of writing, costs £2.50 return.

 If you have an Oyster Card or contactless payment card you can use this to travel from central London on any train departing from London Euston that stops at Watford Junction.
 See our guide to buying and using the Oyster card in London, and our guide to paying for public transport in London for more on that.
 Note that the Oyster card cannot be used beyond Watford Junction so don’t go any further!

 Again, if you’d prefer to not have to figure out the transport yourself, you can book a tour that includes both your studio tickets and your transport from central London.
 We’d suggest this tour which is well reviewed and includes your entry fee and return shuttle bus transport.
 This is not too much more expensive than doing it all yourself and is certainly hassle free.